Have an account?

 We carry professional and affordable safety harness options for fall arrest, fall restraint, working positioning, rescue activities etc.

 5 years according to ANSI/ASSE A10.32 before 2012.
 Although this information was removed after revision, the industry still follows it as a general rule.
 The life span highly depends on production, maintenance and care.
-A good rule of thumb is to conduct safety harness inspection properly and regularly.
+A good rule of thumb is to conduct safety harness inspections properly and regularly.

 First, wear your body device by slipping the harness on your shoulders and fastening strap buckles to make sure there is no slack.
-Then, connect a proper safety lanyard to your safety harness [e.g. If it is for a fall arrest purpose, a full-body harness + double lanyard with a shock absorber is a right choice].
-Next, Make sure the safety lanyard is secured to the right harness' attachment points (or called D-ring) and certified anchor before staring your work-at-height task.
+Then, connect a proper safety lanyard to your safety harness [e.g. If it is for a fall arrest purpose, a full-body harness + double lanyard with a shock absorber is the right choice].
+Next, Make sure the safety lanyard is secured to the right harness' attachment points (or called D-ring) and certified anchor before starting your work-at-height task.
 [Each attachment point has its function(s) e.g. the rear D-ring is the primary fall arrest point, the side D-rings are for positioning]